 Contributed by Justine from Latitude 41

 Madrid is one of the best places in Spain to visit.
 It is the capital of the country and it’s also the capital of things to do and see in Spain!
+Whether it’s your first visit to Madrid or your tenth, you will enjoy your time in Spain’s vibrant capital.

 History, art, culture: Madrid has so much to offer!
 One of the best things to do in the city is to visit some of the many museums.
 The Prado Museum is arguably the best museum in Madrid.
 It’s the national art museum of Spain and you’ll find an amazing collection of European and Spanish artworks here.